 Disclaimer: Any information found within our website is for general educational and informational purposes only.
 Such information is not intended nor otherwise implied to be medical or legal advice by Student Caffé Corporation.
 Such information is by no means complete or exhaustive, and as a result, such information does not encompass all conditions, disorders, health-related issues, respective treatments, or recovery plans.
 You should always consult your physician, other health care provider, or lawyer to determine the appropriateness of this information for your own situation or should you have any questions regarding a medical condition, treatment or recovery plan, or legal situation.
 Click to read the full disclaimer.

 What is nicotine?

 Nicotine is an addictive chemical found in tobacco, a plant grown throughout the United States.
-North Carolina, Kentucky, and Georgia produce nearly 80% of the tobacco grown in the country, the majority of which goes to produce both smoked and smokeless tobacco products.
+North Carolina and Kentucky produce over 70% of the tobacco grown in the country, the majority of which goes to produce both smoked and smokeless tobacco products.
 Tobacco products come in many shapes and sizes: cigarettes, cigars, hookah, pipe tobacco, chewing tobacco (dip), and snuff.
 Though electronic cigarettes are not technically tobacco products, they contain nicotine, the same addictive chemical found in tobacco.

 Nicotine is a stimulant, meaning that once it reaches the brain, adrenaline is released into the body.
 At the same time, the brain experiences a rise in dopamine, a chemical that increases feelings of pleasure and motivation but is also connected with rewards.